U.S. Citizens and Immigrants (Domestic Undergraduate Applicants)

 Take make-up coursework for specific subject requirements missed in high school and achieve a passing grade.
 Note: Satisfactory completion of Math 95 or its equivalent (Intermediate Algebra) fulfills in total the subject requirement in mathematics.
 Take make-up coursework for specific subject requirements missed in high school and achieve a passing grade.
 Note: Satisfactory completion of Math 95 or its equivalent (Intermediate Algebra) fulfills in total the subject requirement in mathematics.

-Grade point average requirement.
-High school students with a cumulative grade point average of at least 3.00 in all graded subjects taken toward high school graduation.
-Students who do not meet the 3.00 GPA requirement may be admitted based on a combination of GPA and test scores, as seen on this website: www.pdx.edu/admissions/minimum-admission-requirements-freshmen.
+3. Grade point average requirement.
+High school students with a cumulative unweighted grade point average of at least 3.00 in all graded subjects taken toward high school graduation.
+Students who do not meet the 3.00 GPA requirement may be admitted based on holistic review.

 Admission Requirements—Transfer Students

-- Writing proficiency requirement.
-To be admitted as a transfer student, applicants must satisfactorily complete Writing 121 or the equivalent with a C- or better.
+1. Writing proficiency requirement.
+To be admitted as a transfer student, applicants must satisfactorily complete a writing course satisfying one of the University’s writing requirements (e.g. WR 121) or its approved equivalent with a C- or better.

-- Second language proficiency requirement.
-All students must meet the second language proficiency requirement described above in 2e.
+2. Second language proficiency requirement.
+All resident applicants must meet the second language proficiency requirement described in 2e of the Freshman Admission Requirements section (p.
+4).

 Applicants who are not U.S. citizens who are currently overseas or reside in the U.S. on non-immigrant visas are considered for admission as international students.
 Candidates for admission are given priority if complete applications are filed by: